s9e/TextFormatter/docs/mkdocs/docs/Plugins/MediaEmbed/AddCustom.md

 If the URL used for scraping is different from the media's URL, you can specify it in the `url` element of the `scrape` array.
 You can also use variables in the URL using the familiar syntax `{@id}`.
 Values for those variables come from named captures in previous `extract` regexp and from the tag's attributes if applicable.

-For example: in some places, Grooveshark uses hashbang URLs such as `http://grooveshark.com/#!/s/Soul+Below/4zGL7i`.
+For example: in some places, Grooveshark used hashbang URLs such as `http://grooveshark.com/#!/s/Soul+Below/4zGL7i`.
 Fragment identifiers (everything after `#`) are by definition omitted when requesting the page.
 If we tried to retrieve this URL as-is, the server would return the page that corresponds to `http://grooveshark.com/`.

 In the following example, we configure `scrape` with a custom URL by matching everything after the hashbang using a capture named `path` and reconstructing the URL without the hashbang.